xmos/lib_i2s/doc/rst/lib_i2s.rst

      * - *SCK*
        - Serial clock (or "bit clock").
 Clock line controlling data timing.
 Driven by the controller.
      * - *WS*
        - Word select (or "left/right clock").
 Channel synchronisation signal.
-This is driven by the controller.
+Driven by the controller.
      * - *SD*
-       - Serial Data, driven by one of the target or controller depending on the data direction.
+       - Serial Data, driven either the target or controller depending on the data direction.
          There may be several data lines in differing directions.

-The protocol may also include lines shown in :numref:`i2s_additonal_lines_table`.
+The protocol may also include additional lines shown in :numref:`i2s_additonal_lines_table`.

 .. _i2s_additonal_lines_table: